-Pulitzer Prize Plays discovers how to read and analyze plays as literature from an actor's perspective focusing on only plays that have been awarded a Pulitzer Prize.
-Each term will focus on 4-5 plays in which students will discuss the social relevance, themes, personal impact, author's intention, structure, tone and rhythm of the play.
-Students will discover how research and sensory work would apply to their own preparation of the play.
+Pulitzer Prize Plays discovers how to read and analyze plays as literature and from an actor's perspective while focusing on Pulitzer Prize Play Winners and nominees.
+This course will examine modern works and focus on social relevance, themes, personal connections, and author intention.
+Students will explore how research and sensory work would apply to preparation of the play.